NVIDIA/earth2studio/docs/userguide/components/diagnostic.md

 ### Loading a Pre-trained Diagnostic

-The following two commands can be used to download and load a pre-trained built diangostic model.
+The following two commands can be used to download and load a pre-trained built diagnostic model.
-More information on how the automatic download of checkpoints can be found in the {ref}`automodel_userguide` section.
+More information on automatic downloading of checkpoints can be found in the {ref}`automodel_userguide` section.

 ```python